2020–21 TCU Horned Frogs women's basketball team

 The 2020–21 TCU Horned Frogs women's basketball team represented Texas Christian University in the 2020–21 NCAA Division I women's basketball season.
-The 2020–21 season is head coach Raegan Pebley's seventh season at TCU.
+This was head coach Raegan Pebley's seventh season at TCU.
 The Horned Frogs were members of the Big 12 Conference and played their home games in Schollmaier Arena.

 The Horned Frogs finished the season 10–15, 4–14 in Big 12 play, to finish in eight place.
 In the Big 12 tournament, they defeated Kansas in the first round, before losing to eventual champion Baylor in the quarterfinals.
 They were not invited to the NCAA tournament or the WNIT.

 Previous season

 The Horned Frogs finished the season 22–7, 13–5 in Big 12 play, to finish in second place.
-The Big 12 tournament, NCAA women's basketball tournament and WNIT were all cancelled before they began due to the COVID-19 pandemic.
+The Big 12 tournament, NCAA women's basketball tournament and WNIT were all cancelled before they began, due to the COVID-19 pandemic.